 Bridges to Freedom

-Bridges to Freedom was designed driven by my passion to create platforms where individuals from different backgrounds can freely engage, I created an application on my own collaborating with Unheard Voice Outreach to create a mobile platform to provide past incarcerated individuals with necessary assistance for re-entry into society.
+Bridges to Freedom was designed driven by my passion for creating platforms where individuals from different backgrounds can freely engage.
+I designed an re-entry plan on my own, collaborating with Unheard Voices Outreach to create a mobile platform to provide past incarcerated individuals with necessary assistance for re-entry into society.

 Overview

-2. Lack of resources & Gap in re-entry information
+Lack of resources & gap in re-entry information

-3. Compounded by feeling of insecurity & lack of acceptance
+Compounded by feelings of insecurity & lack of acceptance

 After user research and many rounds of iteration, I created a platform combined with Unheard Voices Outreach’s resources that provide past incarcerated individuals with: